tempelaar-team/qclab-dev/docs/index.rst

 This alpha release of QC Lab can be installed from source by downloading the repository and executing.::

-   pip install -e ./
+   pip install ./

 from inside its topmost directory (where the `pyproject.toml` file is located).

-Nested Documentation
+Interactive Documentation
 --------------------
 This documentation is organized into several sections to help you navigate through the features and functionalities of QC Lab.

 .. toctree::
    :maxdepth: 2

-   nested_docs/index
+   interactive_docs/index

 User Guide